zkotti/cosmos-tour/guide.md

 **Description**

-Orbiting the star TRAPPIST-1 are the most Earth-sized planets ever discovered in the habitable zone of a single star.
-This planetary system is made up of seven worlds.
-Water on most of these planets are likely to have evaporated early in the system's formation.
-However, a 2018 study found that some of these planets could hold more water than Earth's oceans.
-One of the worlds, called TRAPPIST-1e, is thought to be the most likely to support life as we know it.
+There are the most Earth-sized planets ever discovered in the habitable zone of a single star orbiting TRAPPIST-1.
+There are seven worlds in this planetary system.
+Most of these planets' water is assumed to have evaporated during the creation of the system.
+However, according to a 2018 study, some of these planets may be able to contain more water than Earth's oceans.
+TRAPPIST-1e, one of the worlds, is regarded to be the most likely to host life as we know it.

 ---